 With events cancelled, in-person meetings replaced with Zoom calls, and many offices remaining empty or sparsely staffed, promotional products can be an effective way to stay in touch and keep your brand top of mind with your audience.

 Check out these 4 ways you can use promo during this time of social distancing:

 We are surrounded by words.
 They are spoken to and by us, written to persuade us, intrigue us, and inform us.
-Words are a major way that we communicate, and putting words together in creative and compelling ways is a big part of what marketing is all about.
+Words are a major way that we communicate.
+And putting words together in creative and compelling ways is a big part of what marketing is all about.

-But not all words are created equal.
+But, not all words are created equal.
 It takes time to come up with just the right copy to convey the value your brand or organization has to offer and make the case for why you are the perfect fit for your audience.
-Words have power, and when you find the right combination, your marketing strategy can shine.
+Words have power.
+When you find the right combination, your marketing strategy can shine.